Michael-Reefe/Loki.jl/README.md

 `custom_ext_template`

 This allows the user to provide a 1D template for the normalized optical depth $\tau$ as a function of wavelength.
 It should be normalized such that the value at 9.7 $\mu$m is 1, to fit with the normalization of the other extinction curves and allow the $\tau_{9.7}$ fitting parameter to be interpreted as intended.

+`custom_stellar_template_wave`,
+`custom_stellar_templates`

+If "stellar_template_type" is custom, then the user must provide the additional arguments "custom_stellar_template_wave" and "custom_stellar_templates".
+The former is the 1D wavelength vector that all of the stellar templates must be sampled on, and the latter is a 2D array with all of the templates themselves (the first axis should be the wavelength axis, and the second axis should iterate over the individual templates).
+Both must have appropriate units.

 `pah_template_map`